 - 1. Should the attached draft IDP requirements be modified?
 If so, provide specific edits with rationale and indicate the intent of the proposed change. - 2.
-Are there specific scenarios, inputs, or assumptions that Otter Tail Power should consider in its initial filing?
+Are there specific scenarios, inputs, or assumptions that Dakota Electric should consider in its initial filing?
 What are reasonable medium and high scenarios (C2)? - 3.
 Please address the following areas (in reference to the attached draft IDP requirements): - a) Are the annual or biennial filing requirements reasonable? - b) Are there additional parameters or requirements that should be part of 2.
 Stakeholder Meetings? - c) Should the categories under Financial Data (A19) be modified?
-Are there consistent categories across utilities that could be utilized? - d) Should the Long-Term Distribution System Plan components (Section D) be on a 10-year (shorter term) outlook or a 15-year outlook (to correspond with Integrated Resource Plan timing)? - 4.
+Are there consistent categories across utilities that could be utilized? - d) Should the Long-Term Distribution System Plan components (Section D) be on a 10year (shorter term) outlook or a 15-year outlook (to be, at least initially, on the same cycle with those utilities filing Integrated Resource Plans)? - 4.
 Are there other issues or concerns related to this matter?